-What Is Liver Cancer in Dogs?
+What is Liver Cancer in Dogs?

 When a vet finds a cancerous tumor in your dog’s liver, it can lead to two things.
 Either your dog is suffering from liver cancer, or it has another type of cancer that has spread to the liver.
-Liver cancer in dogs is not common, but your pet can develop the condition.
+Liver cancer in dogs is not common, but your pet can, nonetheless, develop the condition.

 More often than not, it is the result of hepatocellular carcinoma, which is the most common type of cancer that comes from the liver.
 However, there are other types of liver cancer in dogs including neuroendocrine tumor, mesenchymal tumor, and bile duct carcinoma.

-Once liver cancer metastasized, it can lead to lymphoma, thyroid cancer, intestinal carcinoma, pancreatic cancer, fibrosarcoma, mast cell tumors, mammary carcinoma, hemagiosarcoma, transitional cell sarcoma, and pheochromocytoma.
+Once liver cancer is metastasized, it can lead to lymphoma, thyroid cancer, intestinal carcinoma, pancreatic cancer, fibrosarcoma, mast cell tumors, mammary carcinoma, hemagiosarcoma, transitional cell sarcoma, and pheochromocytoma.

 What Are the Symptoms of Liver Cancer in Dogs?

-Some dogs show less common symptoms such as seizure and vomiting.
+Some dogs show less common symptoms such as seizures and vomiting.
 A necrotic tumor core can lead to abdominal hemorrhaging.
 Regular checkups with the veterinarian can help detect abnormalities in the liver of your dog.
 Abdominal pain or liver enlargement can indicate a liver problem that includes cancer.
-Blood tests can help determine if there are abnormalities in the liver.
+Blood tests can also help determine if there are abnormalities in the liver.